Review of The Dock Manual: Designing/Building/Maintaining (Max Burns- author)

-If you’re lucky enough to own a piece of waterfront, you know that a dock will help realize the maximum value and enjoyment of your property.
+If you’re lucky enough to own a piece of waterfront, you know that a dock will help realize the greatest value and enjoyment of your property.
 Now you can build your own dock, or repair an existing dock with this complete and easy-to-use guide.

 The Dock Manual explains how to take advantage of your shoreline, while minimizing the impact upon the existing surroundings.
 It offers a thorough introduction to the basics of dock design and construction, and tells you everything you need to know about designing, building and maintaining a small residential dock.

-The Dock Manual contains ten complete plans for stationary and floating docks, along with details of the different applications for each type of dock.
+The Dock Manual has ten complete plans for stationary and floating docks, along with details of the different applications for each type of dock.
 Each plan is complete with material and tool lists, and illustrated construction techniques.
 You’ll also find step-by-step instructions for analyzing your shoreline and choosing the right dock for your needs.

 You’ll refer to The Dock Manual throughout the year for expert advice to help you: